 These cyst usually form adhesions with the pelvic wall and the other organs of the pelvis.

 As a therapy stripping of the wall is the preferred technique.
 Medical therapy is ineffective

 A cystic corpus luteum can mimic a cystic ovarian endometriosis

 Deep endometriosis : solid tumors

 Endometriosis can present as solid tumours up to 5 by 6 cm in diameter most frequently in the pouch of Douglas.

-From the left picture it is obvious that this endometriosis is in close proximity of the vaginal wall (hence dyspareunia) and of the rectum (hence pain during bowel movement).
+From the left picture it is obvious that this endometriosis is in close proximity of the vaginal wall, causing dyspareunia, and of the rectum, causing pain during bowel movement.

 Other localizations are the sigmoid (not detectable clinically and easily missed during laparoscopy (except when the surgeon has great experience)and between the uterus and the bladder (hence bladder irritation and pain.